BCG Alternative

 Boston Consulting Group stands as one of the "Big Three" management consulting firms alongside McKinsey and Bain, generating $12.3 billion in revenue in 2023.
 Founded in 1963 by Bruce Henderson, BCG pioneered strategic frameworks like the growth-share matrix that categorized business units as "Stars," "Cash Cows," "Question Marks," or "Dogs."

 BCG follows the standard Big Three playbook.
 Companies describe their challenge to a partner.
-BCG proposes a team structure and approach.
+BCG proposes a team structure and approach based on their existing methodologies.
 The client reviews credentials, case studies, and methodology presentations.
 After weeks of back-and-forth, they agree on scope and price.

 Teams know exactly what the client wants to hear during the pitch phase.
 They've seen the RFP, attended the briefings, and shaped their presentation accordingly.
 This creates what economists call Goodhart's Law: when a measure becomes a target, it ceases to be a good measure.